Tips for Making the High School Baseball Team

 Players must have adequate speed to cover the ninety-foot bases.
 This generally means that players can run from home to first base in under five seconds.
 For pitchers only, running speed is not a factor.
 Slow running players should work on their running form, as good form give the appearance of a fast runner, anyway.

 Finally, I often relate to my young baseball students of the former friends of mine and students who have told me that they regret not having done all they could to keep playing baseball.
 They loved the game but took many things for granted after being a star baseball player when young.
 Regrets are never good and it is important advice to young players to work hard to give them their chance to make the high school team.
-Of course, making the team one’s freshman year is difficult for many, and it only becomes tougher each year thereafter.
+As mentioned, making the team one’s freshman year is difficult for many, and it only becomes tougher each year thereafter.
 A goal of daily improvement is the best way to stay equal or ahead of the competition.
 Playing travel baseball in the summer helps players, too.
 The added experience of playing more months of the year and against top-notch competition is beneficial to players’ development and exposure to colleges.